New York City Desk Appearance Ticket Defense Attorney

 decide to enter a guilty plea to one or all of the charges contained on

-was originally issued, and could lead to incarceration while you are transported
+appearance ticket was originally issued, and could lead to incarceration

-to the court that issued the warrant .
-A warrant is very serious because
+while you are transported to the court that issued the warrant .
+A warrant

-it could lead to more incarceration than what you may have received in
+is very serious because it could lead to more incarceration than what

-the underlying case.
-Can you get your desk appearance ticket date changed?
+you may have received in the underlying case.
+Can you get your desk appearance

-nature of the conflict.
+to the nature of the conflict.

 Contact us to discuss this if it is an issue for you.